Hilário (footballer, born 1939): International career

-Hilário made his debut for the Portugal national team on 11 November 1959, in a 5–3 friendly loss to France.
+On 11 November 1959, Hilário made his debut for the Portugal national team, in a 5–3 friendly loss to France.
 He went on earn a further 39 caps, his last appearance coming on 17 February 1971 in a 3–0 defeat against Belgium in UEFA Euro 1972 qualifying.

 Hilário was called up for the 1966 FIFA World Cup by manager Otto Glória, featuring in all the matches for the third-placed side.